Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 #### Configure the client project

-> Note: if you used the setup scripts, the changes below will have been applied for you
+> Note: if you used the setup scripts, the changes below will have been applied for you, with the exception of the national cloud specific steps.

 1. Open the `Daemon-Console\appsettings.json` file
+1. If you are connecting to a national cloud, change the instance to the correct login endpoint.
+[See this reference for more info.](https://docs.microsoft.com/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints)
 1. Find the app key `Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `daemon-console-v2` application copied from the Azure portal.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `daemon-console-v2` app, in the Azure portal.
 1. Find the app key `TodoListBaseAddress` and set to `https://localhost:44372`
 1. Find the app key `TodoListScope` and replace the existing value with `api://<web api client id>/.default`.
 The `<web api client id>` is the application id (clientId) of the web api created above.
+1. If you are connecting to a national cloud, open the 'daemon-console\Program.cs' file.
+1. Change the graph endpoint on lines in which there is a "graph.microsoft.com" reference.
+[See this reference for more info on which graph endpoint to use.](https://docs.microsoft.com/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints)

 ### Step 4: Run the sample